-If you’re looking the fastest way to get a job, this article will walk you through everything you need to know.
+If you’re looking for the fastest way to get a job, this article will walk you through everything you need to know.

-I’m going to show you 3 reasons that networking is the best way to get hired quickly, and how to use proven networking methods to land a great job (even if you have almost NO current network).
+I’m going to show you 3 reasons why networking is the best way to get hired quickly, and how to use proven networking methods to land a great job (even if you have almost NO current network).

 Now, you might have a huge network, or you might be thinking “I don’t really have any network at all.”

-Don’t worry… I’ll explain how anyone can use networking to get hired, and why it’s so important if you want to get a job quickly and without months of busy-work and stress.
+Don’t worry… I’ll explain how anyone can use networking to get hired, and why it’s so important if you want to get a job quickly and without months of busy work and stress.

 First, let’s look at 3 reasons why this is worth your time at the beginning of your job search if you want to get hired faster.